Online Social Work Degrees

 The primary reason students even enter a MSW program is because every state in the country requires that its licensed social workers obtain at least a Master's degree in the field before they can even apply for licensure.
 So the obvious and most important career option for those with a master's degree in the field is to become a licensed clinical social worker.

 Also, employment in the field is growing rapidly, in particular those with Master's degrees because that is the minimum threshold for nearly every job in the industry.
-According to the Bureau of Labor Statistics, employment within the social work field is expected to grow 25 percent from 2010 to 2020.
+According to the Bureau of Labor Statistics, employment within the social work field is expected to grow 9% from 2021 to 2031.

 Other careers that someone with a MSW degree should explore include: